ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 It has been noted, that currently deployed TLS proxies on middleboxes may reduce the security of the TLS connection itself due to a combination of poor implementation and configuration, and they may compromise privacy when decrypting a TLS session.
 As such, it has been argued that preventing TLS proxies from working should be viewed as a feature of TLS 1.3 and that the proper way of solving these issues is to rely on endpoint (client and server) based solutions instead.
 We believe this is an overly constrained view of the problem that ignores a number of important real-life use case scenarios that improve the overall security posture.
 We also note that current endpoint-based TLS proxies suffer from many of the same security issues as the network-based TLS proxies do {{HTTPSintercept}}.

-The purpose of this document is to provide a representative set of *network based security* use case scenarios that are negatively impacted by TLS 1.3 and do not lend themselves to an endpoint-based alternative solution.
-For each use case scenario, we highlight the specific aspect(s) of TLS 1.3 that makes the use case problematic with a TLS proxy based solution and we explain why an endpoint-based only solution is not considered acceptable.
+The purpose of this document is to provide a representative set of *network based security* use case scenarios that are impacted by TLS 1.3.
+For each use case scenario, we highlight the specific aspect(s) of TLS 1.3 that may make the use case problematic with a TLS proxy based solution.
+We also raise the attention to potential non-conformant implementations in certain TLS proxy that used to work with TLS 1.2 but will not with TLS 1.3.

 It should be noted that this document addresses only *security* use cases with a focus on identifying the problematic ones.
 The document does not offer specific solutions to these as the goal is to stimulate further discussion and explore possible solutions subsequently.